Automated Testing

 Test Reporting

-After a test run, a report is printed to the console, listing all test cases that were executed, skipped, failed, or raised an error.
+After a test run, a report is printed to the console, listing all test cases and their results.
+If the --print_details option is provided, the report will include additional information about each test.

 Below is an example of a test report after successfully testing "The Question":